brian-chau/cpp_large_numbers/README.md

 ## Setting up WSL2
 1. Install WSL
-    a.
-Start "Command Prompt"
+    1. Start "Command Prompt"
-    b.
-Run "wsl --set-default-version 2"
+    2. Run "wsl --set-default-version 2"
-    b.
-Run "wsl --list --online" to see available distributions
+    3. Run "wsl --list --online" to see available distributions
-    c.
-Run "wsl --install -d <distro_name>" based on what you see in the list.
+    4. Run "wsl --install -d <distro_name>" based on what you see in the list.
         * This will take several minutes

 2. Start WSL
-    a.
-Press Ctrl+R
+    1. Press Ctrl+R
-    b.
-Type "wsl"
+    2. Type "wsl"
-    c.
-Press Enter
+    3. Press Enter

 3. Fix the command line path name.
     a.
 Edit the ~/.bashrc file.
-        a.
-At the top of the file, paste the following code snippet, where <current_directory> is the name of the mount point shown in the console window (e.g. "/mnt/c/Users/<username>")
+        * At the top of the file, paste the following code snippet, where <current_directory> is the name of the mount point shown in the console window (e.g. "/mnt/c/Users/<username>")

             if [[ $PWD == /mnt/c/Users/<username> ]]; then
               cd /home/user/user